pachterlab/gget/README.md

 `-o` `--out`
 Path to the file the results will be saved in, e.g. path/to/directory/results.csv (or .json).
 Default: Standard out.
 Jupyter Lab / Google Colab: `save=True` will save the output in the current working directory.

+`figsize`
+Jupyter Lab / Google Colab only. (width, height) of plot in inches.
+(Default: (10,10))

+`ax`
+Jupyter Lab / Google Colab only.
+Pass a matplotlib axes object for plot customization.
+(Default: None)

 **Flags**
 `-e` `--ensembl`